 Hesitating to try new solutions that have not been tested.

 Spending too much time analyzing information before making a decision.

 Overcomplicating solutions to simple problems.

-Deferring high-impact decisions to higher levels of authority or require sign-off.
+Deferring high-impact decisions to higher levels of authority or requiring sign-off.

-Expecting others to be more organized and attentive to detail than they are.
+Expecting others to be as organized and attentive to detail as they are.

 DISC Type Cs Personality Growth

 Growth opportunities typically associated with the DISC type Cs personality include...

 Recognize when a situation requires (or benefits from) collaboration; make an effort to work with others when necessary.

 Write out problems and potential solutions to make sure you aren’t missing more simple ideas.